Luang Prabang khao soi

 Where to try khao poon

 In Luang Prabang there’s a small shop on the main street (Sakkaline Road) across from Villa Santi Hotel.
 There’s another on the Mekong River road behind the National Royal Palace Museum.
-Find it on the menu at Manda de Laos, a gorgeous restaurant situated one of the town’s UNESCO protected ponds.
+Find it on the menu at Manda de Laos, an upscale restaurant situated one of the town’s UNESCO protected ponds.
 Friends-International restaurant Khaiphaen also has a tasty version on their menu.
-Learn the traditional way to make khao poon with the Rice Noodle Experience, a fun half day workshop on a farm 20 minutes from town. http://www.bananaboatlaos.com/culinary-tours.html
+Learn the traditional way to make khao poon with the Rice Noodle Experience, a fun half day workshop on a farm 20 minutes from town. http://www.bananaboatlaos.com

 Lao feuhr rice noodles